wp-plugins/robo-gallery/readme.txt

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings

+= How to change font size of the gallery image caption? =

+In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

 = How to generate shortcode for Wordpress page, post or widget? =